 Anne O’Donnell-Luria, M.D., Ph.D.

 O’Donnell-Luria is also a practicing clinician who runs a clinic at Boston Children’s Hospital (BCH), where she runs a clinic focused on evaluating families with epigenomic disorders.
 Her training was supported by a Pfizer/ACMG Foundation Translational Genomic Scholars Fellowship.
-Her research has been recognized by the David W. Smith Peter Duncan Award (2015), BCH Alumni Association Trainee Travel Award (2016), and BCH Medical Staff Organization Faculty Innovated Research Award (2017), and HMS Hearst Fellowship (2019).
+Her research has been recognized by the David W. Smith Peter Duncan Award (2015), BCH Medical Staff Organization Faculty Innovated Research Award (2017), and HMS Hearst Fellowship (2019).

 Contact Anne O’Donnell-Luria via email at email@example.com.